Trade Credit

 What is Trade Credit?

-Trade debt/trade credit is also known as a spontaneous source of finance.
-The amount and period of trade credit are dependent on two things.
+Trade debt / trade credit is also known as a planned source of working capital.
+The amount and period of credit are dependent on two things.
 First, the customs and competition in the particular industry, and second, the buyer’s credibility in terms of the liquidity position, profit-making ability, past payment records, etc.

 Terms of Trade Credit Policy